maryi/CSCW-Project/Project report/ReportDocument.md

 Johansen, R. (1988).
 Groupware: Computer support for business teams.
 The Free Press.
 New York, NY.

 Lee, C. P., & Paine, D. (2015).
 From The Matrix to a Model of Coordinated Action (MoCA): A Conceptual Framework of and for CSCW.
 In Proceedings of the 18th ACM Conference on Computer Supported Cooperative Work & Social Computing (pp. 179-194).
 ACM.
+Nickerson, R. C. (1997).
+A taxonomy of collaborative applications.
+In Proceedings of the AIS 1997 Americas Conference on Information Systems (Vol. 52, pp. 560-562).

 Olsen, J. & Olsen, G. (2014).
 How To Make Distance Work Work.
 Interactions, XXI.2 March + April 2014, pg.
 28. Association for Computing Machinery.

 Pea, R. (1993).
 Practices of distributed intelligence and designs for education.
 In Salomon, ed., Distributed cognitions: Psychological and educational considerations.
 Cambridge University Press.